values shutterstock_1303124506 smaller

 It seems painfully obvious to me now, but it wasn’t until I took a big step back to reflect on what the hell was going on that I realized my mistake:

 I had not taught them what worked for me.
-I taught them the budget-first strategy that society lauds as the way to create rock-solid finances.
+I taught them the budget-first strategy that society insists is the way to create rock-solid finances.

 It wasn’t until I sat down to do the hard work of figuring out exactly what had worked for me that I came to a fundamental realization: